bende01/ivt-lab/README.md

 # IVT Spaceship

-Hahó, ez egy változatás.This is a sample application for the [Integration and Verification Techniques](http://www.mit.bme.hu/oktatas/targyak/vimiac04) course at BME MIT.
+chang1Hahó, ez egy változatás.This is a sample application for the [Integration and
+Verification
+Techniques](http://www.mit.bme.hu/oktatas/targyak/vimiac04) course at BME MIT.